edeposit/marcxml_parser/docs/example/example.rst

         ]),
     ])

-Which is equivalent with following code without ordered dicts:
+Which is equivalent to following code (without ordered dicts for simplicity):

 .. code-block:: python